w0rdsm1th/w0rdsm1th.github.io/_posts/2019-02-22-learning-to-code.md

 This post is targeted at somebody starting to learn programming from scratch.
 Your learning timelines and objectives unknown (specialising in a specific area, for a job or hobby).

 Reader objectives from this post:
-- what a successful "learning to code" journey looks like
+- see what a successful "learning to code" journey looks like
 - common pitfalls and feelings
 - habits for learning effectively
 - encouragement and setting realistic expectations